Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 ## Build

-The Visual Studio project provided in this project was created from the 'Windows Forms App' template and specify as target framework: .NET 6.0.
+The Visual Studio project provided was created from the 'Windows Forms App' template and specify as target framework .NET 6.0.

 ## See Also